AnnasMustafaDev/AI-Chef-Assistant/README.md

-# HomeChef 🍳
+# AI chef assistant 🍳

-HomeChef is a Streamlit-based application designed to assist users in managing their recipes, grocery lists, and ingredients.
+It is a Streamlit-based application designed to assist users in managing their recipes, grocery lists, and ingredients using AI agents.
 It also provides a recipe assistant for generating recipes and cooking tips.

 ## Features

 - **Ingredients Manager**: Add, view, and manage your ingredients.
-- **Recipe Assistant**: Generate recipes based on available ingredients and get cooking tips.
+- **Recipe AI Assistant**: Generate recipes based on available ingredients and get cooking tips.
 - **Grocery List Generator**: Create a grocery list from a recipe.
 - **Favorites**: Save and manage your favorite recipes.